March 18, 2026 ยท 6 min read ยท by SprinklerMap Team

 Map the system before backfilling

-Better still: note distances from walls or boundaries on a rough sketch.
-A phone photo of the sketch is enough.
-Fifteen minutes now saves hours of exploratory digging later.
+Better still, note distances from walls or fixed boundaries on a rough sketch.
+A phone photo of the sketch stored alongside the trench photos is enough.
+Fifteen minutes of documentation now saves hours of exploratory digging later โ€” and prevents the expensive scenario of cutting through an unmarked pipe with a power auger.

 Free tool: Use SprinklerMap to design your irrigation system โ€” draw your garden, place sprinklers and generate your material list in minutes.